jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

 tags:   book
 ---

-_by Eric Schmidt and Jonathan Rosenburg_
+_How Google Works by Eric Schmidt and Jonathan Rosenburg_

+My Notes

 - things a company should have
     - you need a mission, mission ideas for CS